mark-andrews/positron-ide-archlinux-installer/readme.md

 - The extraction process is corrupting files

 **This is exactly what this PKGBUILD is designed to catch and prevent!**

+## Disclaimer

+This PKGBUILD was created primarily for personal use to solve a specific issue with Positron on Arch Linux.
+While it works well for my setup and others are welcome to use it, please note:

+- **Use at your own risk** - This is a personal project, not an official package
+- **No warranties or guarantees** - I provide this as-is with no support obligations
+- **Test first** - Consider testing in a VM or non-critical system before main installation
+- **Community contribution** - Feel free to fork, modify, or contribute improvements

+If you encounter issues, you're welcome to open an issue, but please understand this is a hobby project with no guaranteed response time or resolution.

 ## License